 In the UK, despite the country’s metrication process, the pint is still legally used as a unit of measure for draught beer and cider.
 Following negotiations with the UK, the European Union allowed the continued use of the pint for beer and milk, recognising its cultural significance.
 If they hadn’t, I’m sure Brexit would have come sooner!

-Serving beer in pints is a tradition deeply rooted in British history and the glorious British pub culture – trust me, I’m British.
+Serving beer in pints is just a tradition and part of the glorious British pub culture – trust me, I’m British.
 It has spread to various parts of the world, particularly in countries with British influence.
 There are several reasons why pints have become the standard serving size for beer.

 Practicality

 Ideal Volume: Many, including myself, consider a pint (approximately 568 ml in the UK) the ideal volume for serving beer.
 It’s enough to fully enjoy the beer’s flavours without it warming up too much before finishing.
-The volume is satisfying for consumers without being overly excessive, striking a balance between enjoyment and moderation until you’ve had more than seven!
+The volume is satisfying for consumers without being overly excessive, striking a balance between enjoyment and moderation, that is until you’ve had more than seven!

 Economic Efficiency: Pints offer a convenient and economically efficient way to price and sell beer for pubs and breweries.
 Using a standard size simplifies inventory management and pricing strategies and reduces the complexity of service.